digibib/kohadevbox/README.md

 still in heavy development.
 This is required for testing ES patches, and is not enabled by default because it takes more time to complete and not everyone is interested yet.

+NOTE: It defaults to Elasticsearch 1.7, but development has moved towards Elasticsearch 2.4 (the 2.x branch).
+If you want to work on 2.x support, set _elasticsearch_version_ to _2.x_ in your _vars/user.yml_ file.

 ### LOCAL_ANSIBLE

 Value: 1